 Before the game even kicks off, a winner will already be crowned - in the Ladd-Peebles Stadium parking lot.
 In an effort to celebrate one of college football's long standing traditions, a competition was created in 2004 to determine the best tailgater at the Senior Bowl each year.
 With the help of Baumhower's Restaurant, the Senior Bowl Tailgate Challenge was born.

 Participants in the event are judged on the right combination of good food, originality and outstanding presentation.
 The winner is recognized on the field during the first half of the Senior Bowl game.

-In 2013, the team of Boy's Day Out from Mobile, Ala. took home top honors, which included a trophy and a prize package from Academy Sports & Outdoors, valued at more than $1,000.
+In 2014, the teams of 'Boys Day Out and Diesel Pushers shared top honors, which included a trophy and prize package from Academy Sports and Outdoors, valued at more than $1,000.
 Learn More

 Annually bringing together more than 2,000 attendees - making it the largest FCA Rally at a bowl game in the country - the FCA Chick-fil-A Senior Bowl Rally is always a popular game-week event.

 In 2014, the crowd was treated to player testimonies, live music and food provided by Chick-fil-A.